-Below are a few resources that Nativity alumni have access to related to college access.
+Below are a few resources that Nativity alumni have access to related to high school support and college access.
 Please contact Kevin Foley at email@example.com with any questions regarding these opportunities.

 College Admissions Assistance